 If you know of or reasonably believe a violation of this Code or Company Policies has occurred or may occur, or become aware of other unethical, unlawful, or inappropriate conduct or behavior, you should promptly report that information.
-Reporting is required regardless of whom the violation involves.

-Reports should be made to the Corporate Responsibility Officer or to Conduct Risk Management via the Tipline submission form (Jumpword "Tipline") or confidentially and anonymously through the Ombudsperson Program, as described below.
+Reports should be made to the Corporate Responsibility Officer or to Conduct Risk Management via the Tipline submission form (Jumpword: Tipline) or confidentially and anonymously through the Ombudsperson Program, as described below.

-Reports related to violations or suspected violations of the Company's Employment Practices (Equal Employment Opportunity; Preventing Harassment and Discrimination; Workplace Behavior Expectations; Employment of Friends and Family; and Drug and Alcohol Free Workplace) may be made to your Employee Relations Advisor, Human Resources Business Partner, any member of the Human Resources organization, or through MyHR.
+Schwab employees may report violations or suspected violations of the Company's Employment Practices to an Employee Relations Advisor, Human Resources Business Partner, or any member of the Human Resources organization or through MyHR.